Additional information

 Start by kneeling on all fours with your spine in a neutral position

-Place an elastic around one foot
+Place an elastic band around one foot

 Kick backwards until the hip is fully extended